 Steven Seagal and Haruo Matsuoka Part Ways

 Luckily, Seiseki Abe was there to help.
 He reassured Haruo Matsuoka that his departure from Steven Seagal’s inner circle would not mean his downfall in aikido.
-“I was so saddened by the way things turned out, but Abe Sensei told me that whom we follow isn’t as important as following the example of O-Sensei (Uyeshiba) and working hard to emulate him,” he said.
+“I was so saddened by the way things turned out, but Abe sensei told me that whom we follow isn’t as important as following the example of O-Sensei (Ueshiba) and working hard to emulate him,” he said.

 Seiseki Abe also blessed Haruo Matsuoka’s second dojo with an auspicious name.
-Taken from the concept of Morihei Uyeshiba’s most famous quote — “Masakatsu, agatsu, katsuhayabi,” which means “true victory, self victory, instant victory” — Seiseki Abe christened the new school the Ikazuchi Dojo, or Thunder Dojo.
-Its appropriateness becomes obvious as soon as one witnesses the force with which Matsuoka’s opponents hit the ground during his demos.
+Taken from the concept of Morihei Ueshiba’s most famous quote — “Masakatsu, agatsu, katsuhayabi,” which means “true victory, self-victory, instant victory” — Seiseki Abe christened the new school the Ikazuchi Dojo, or Thunder Dojo.
+Its appropriateness becomes obvious as soon as one witnesses the force with which Haruo Matsuoka’s opponents hit the ground during his demos.